-Attribution analyzes a user's marketing touchpoints as he or she moves toward a website conversion.
-The goal is to determine which touchpoint - or combination of touchpoints/interactions - has the biggest influence on their decision to perform an objective
+Attribution analyzes a user's marketing interactions as he or she moves towards a target event (like a website conversion).
+The goal is to determine which interaction - or combination of interactions - has the biggest influence on their decision to perform a target objective.

-The Multi-Touch Attribution dashboard uses Google Analytics interactions (sessions) to record all of the user's interactions prior to completing a conversion on the website.
+The Multi-Touch Attribution dashboard uses Google Analytics interactions (sessions) to record all of the user's interactions prior to completing a target event on the website.
 The attribution values are then combined with OneView Media performance data to calculate ROI for each model.

 The dashboard compares the results of many different attribution models to allow users to see the difference in their data.
 The models are:

 Below are links to Help Center articles explaining the models: